 What Is Horror Films In Hotlanta?

-Horror Films in Hotlanta is an independent horror film festival in Atlanta, Georgia which screens at the Landmark Midtown Art Cinema.
+Horror Films in Hotlanta is an independent horror film festival in Atlanta, Georgia.
 This annual event showcases short horror films from around the world.
 Atlanta has a great film scene in general, but also a dedicated horror film community that is eager to see new films.
 All flavors of horror are accepted including creatures, suspense, vampires, zombies, psycho killers, dark comedy, animation and other horrific situations that will make our audience jump.
 We've recruited 12 judges in the Atlanta area that are ready to watch every minute of every film submitted.
 We are also looking for horror film screenplays and hope to recognize exceptional work that can one day be produced into a short or feature film.
-Please check out the Horror Films In Hotlanta, October 27, 2018 Event Page read the recap of our 2018 Event.
-Check out the new interview about Horror Films In Hotlanta on the Horror Film Festival and Awards Blog.
+Please check out the Horror Films In Hotlanta 2019 Event Page for more information the films screening October 25, 2019.
+All Award Winners and Nominations are now online!

 Wanted!
 The Best Films And Screenplays In The Horror Film Genre